sol/hpack/README.md

 # hpack: An alternative format for Haskell packages

 The Hpack package format is based on [YAML](http://yaml.org/).
-Hpack packages are specified in a file named `package.yaml`.
+Packages are described in a file named `package.yaml`.

 Hpack is designed to remove redundancies from your package descriptions.